Deformation Theory and Hopf Actions on Koszul Algebras: Hopf algebra actions and smash products

 \subsection{Fibers of graded deformations for smash products}

-We show how the PBW deformations of smash products are fibers of graded deformations and vice versa.
-Recall that finite dimensional algebras are always doubly Noetherian. \begin{cor} Let $\Ho$ be a Hopf algebra acting on a finitely generated quadratic algebra $S$.
+We show how the PBW deformations of smash products (over $H$) are fibers of graded deformations and vice versa.
+Recall that finite dimensional algebras are always doubly Noetherian.

+\begin{cor} Let $\Ho$ be a Hopf algebra acting on a finitely generated quadratic algebra $S$.
 Then: \begin{itemize} \item Every fiber of a graded deformation of $S\# \Ho$ is isomorphic to a strong PBW deformation of $S\# \Ho$ as a filtered algebra. \item Every strong PBW deformation of $S\#\Ho$ is isomorphic to a fiber of some graded deformation of $S\#\Ho$ as a filtered algebra. \item Every PBW deformation of $S\#\Ho$ is a strong PBW deformation provided $H$ is doubly Noetherian. \end{itemize} \end{cor} \begin{proof} The result follows from \cref{PBWImpliesDeformation,DeformationImpliesPBW} with $W=H\ot V \ot H$.
-For the third statement, we use \cref{prop:doubly-PBW} noting that the graded component of $T_{H}(W)/(\R\cup \R')$ is a finitely-generated $H$-bimodule, see the proof of \cref{RewritingSmashProduct}. \end{proof}
+For the third statement, we use \cref{prop:doubly-PBW} noting that each graded component of $T_{H}(W)/(\R\cup \R')$ is a finitely generated $H$-bimodule, see the proof of \cref{RewritingSmashProduct}. \end{proof}